An Augmented Reality Game for History Education

 To learn more about Tecumseh Lies Here, please read:

-- “Tecumseh Returns: A History Game in Alternate Reality, Augmented Reality, and Reality.”
-In Seeing the Past: Augmented Reality and Computer Vision in History, edited by Kevin Kee.
-Forthcoming.
-With Timothy Compeau.
+- Timothy Compeau and Robert MacDougall, “Tecumseh Returns: A History Game in Alternate Reality, Augmented Reality, and Reality.”
+In Seeing the Past: Augmented Reality and Computer Vision in History, edited by Kevin Kee, 176-206.
+University of Michigan Press, 2019.